JeppeSRC/PowerSupply/documents/usbdoc.md

 - Endpoint 1 is an interrupt endpoint which is used for reading/setting Voltage/Current settings.
 - Endpoint 2 is a bulk endpoint used settings.

+Sending a 0 size OUT packet to a endpoint will preload data for the next IN packet.
+This is only necessary if a significant time has passed (or if the polling interval is slow) since the last IN packet.
+Because the data for a IN packet is loaded on the previous IN packet.

 ## Data structures used on endpoint 1

 ### IN (Device To Host)
 ```
 struct USBInData1 {